metasfresh/metasfresh-documentation/_webui_collection/EN/Create_automatic_phone_call_schedules.md

 ---

 ## Overview
 Phone call schedules are created based on the settings of the phone call schema versions.
-Depending on these settings, i.e. on which days, with what frequency (weekly/monthly) and at which call times can the contact be reached, the phone call schedules are created automatically for the time period selected in the phone call schema.
+Depending on these settings, e.g., on which days, with what frequency (weekly/monthly) and at which call times can the contact be reached, the phone call schedules are created automatically for the time period selected in the phone call schema.

 ## Requirements
 1. [Add a phone call schema](Add_phone_call_schema).